by Jorge Icaza (1906-1978)

 “I’m sure you understand me.”

-“I don’t understand anything,” murmured the new tax inspector, inhaling the musty air.
+“I don’t understand anything,” murmured the new tax inspector, inhaling the cellar odor in the air.

 “Well… I was hoping to get a chance to talk to him.”